syahrazfa/amazon_traffic_to_revenue_diagnosis/README.md

 This warehouse exists to support capital allocation decisions.

-> Which traffic channels generate repeat customers with positive contribution margin and which destroy cash?
+> Which discounted families bring positive contribution margin and which destroy cash?

 The purpose of this system is not reporting.
 It is to expose where money should be invested, fixed, or cut.